Connection safety

 Authenticating Microsoft SQL Server

 If Kaspersky Security Center uses Microsoft SQL Server as a DBMS, it is necessary to protect Kaspersky Security Center data transferred to or from the database and data stored in the database from unauthorized access.
-To do this, you must secure communication between Kaspersky Security Center and SQL Server.
+To do this, you must provide secure communication between Kaspersky Security Center and SQL Server.
 The most reliable way to provide secure communication is to install Kaspersky Security Center and SQL Server on the same device and use the shared memory mechanism for both applications.
 In all other cases, we recommend that you use an SSL/TLS certificate to authenticate the SQL Server instance.

 Configuring an allowlist of IP addresses to connect to Administration Server